The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Introduction

-A simple condition that implies that a finite relation algebra has a representation is the existence of a so-called \emph{flexible atom}~\cite{Comer1984, Maddux1982}, combined with the assumption that $\mathbf{A}$ is \emph{integral}; formal definitions can be found in Section~\ref{section:prelim}.
-Such relation algebras have been studied intensively, for example in the context of the so-called \emph{flexible atoms conjecture}~\cite{Maddux1994, Alm2008}.
+} Such relation algebras have been studied intensively, for example in the context of the so-called \emph{flexible atoms conjecture}~\cite{Maddux1994,Alm2008}.
 We will see that integral relation algebras with a flexible atom even have a \emph{normal representation}, i.e., a representation which is fully universal, square, and homogeneous~\cite{Hirsch}.
 The network satisfaction problem for a relation algebra with a normal representation can be seen as a \emph{constraint satisfaction problem} for an infinite structure $\mathfrak B$ that is well-behaved from a model-theoretic point of view; in particular, we may choose $\mathfrak B$ to be \emph{homogeneous} and \emph{finitely bounded}.

-Constraint satisfaction problems over finite domains have been studied intensively in the past two decades, and tremendous progress has been made concerning systematic results about their computational complexity.
-In 2017, Bulatov~\cite{BulatovFVConjecture} and Zhuk~\cite{ZhukFVConjecture} announced proofs of the famous Feder-Vardi dichotomy conjecture which states that every finite-domain CSP is in P or NP-complete.
-Both proofs build on an important connection between the computational complexity of constraint satisfaction problems and central parts of universal algebra.
+Constraint satisfaction problems over finite domains have been studied intensively in the past two decades, and tremendous progress has been made concerning systematic findings about their computational complexity.
+As a highlighting result, \cite{BulatovFVConjecture} and \cite{ZhukFVConjecture,Zhuk20} proved the famous Feder-Vardi dichotomy conjecture which states that every finite-domain CSP is in P or NP-complete.
+Both proofs build on an important connection between the computational complexity of constraint satisfaction problems and universal algebra.